astrolabsoftware/fink-kafka-perf/README.md

 ./fink_kafka_perf -survey ztf
 ```

 The first time you run it, it will download Kafka.
+Performance runs are polling 5,000 messages by default (about 500MB).
 Logs will be appended in a file `fink_kafka_output_<SURVEY>.log`.
 To check all existing options:

 ```bash
 finkenv ❯ ./fink_kafka_perf -h